SketchUp Material Editor - Enhanced Realistic Materials for SketchUp

 Exploring Brick material bump adjustments

 These last two images highlight several materials into a single scene.
 And while some of these details may not be apparent from a distance, when a portion does fall within close-up view, or you are using VR, the results will certainly be perceivable!
 It is worth it.

 Results: Enjoying the Fruits of Our Labor

 If you have a certain palette of materials you use often, consider creating them in a SketchUp template file and applying the Enscape enhancements there.
 Then, every new project will have these advanced materials set up and ready to use!

 The images in this post speak for themselves just like the previous SketchUp post.
+The detail and improvements on the textures of materials, such as wood, fabric or masonry, is clear to see.
 If you use SketchUp and would like to quickly take your design visualization to the next level in terms of graphics realism, then Enscape is the tool for you!